Considerations for SEL in the classroom: social and emotional learning.

 Those questions and reflections shape my activities and discussions with students.

 I came across a few SEL activities that bothered me, and I want to present my perspective to you.
+I don’t have specific ways for how to implement SEL in the classroom, but as a teacher and a survivor, I want to share my perspective with you.

 Failed SEL activities